MoiraDecorte/CaseStudies2025/README.md

-Welcome to the GitHub repository for our project Global Patterns of Psychological Coping and Institutional Trust During COVID-19.
+Welcome to the GitHub repository for our project titled: "Global Patterns of Psychological Coping and Institutional Trust During COVID-19".
 This repository contains all materials related to our analyses based on the publicly available COVIDiSTRESS Global Survey dataset.

 What you'll find in this repository